pinterest/riffed/README.md

 ## Handling Thrift Enumerations

 Unfortunately, enumeration support in Erlang thrift code is lossy and because of this Riffed can't tell where the enumerations you worked so tirelessly to define appear in the generated code.
-Because of this, you have to re-define them and tell Riffed where they are; otherwise, all you'll see are integers.
+Unfortunately, you have to re-define them and tell Riffed where they are; otherwise, all you'll see are integers.

 To do this, Riffed supports a syntax to re-define enumerations, and this syntax is available when you use `Riffed.Server` and `Riffed.Client`.